 Greenville-Spartanburg International Airport Launches Major Sustainability and Energy Efficiency Project

 Greenville-Spartanburg International Airport (GSP) commenced a comprehensive Terminal Sustainability and Energy Efficiency Project on June 8.
 The initiative includes installation of a multi-megawatt solar canopy array paired with battery energy storage systems, upgrades to lighting and HVAC systems, and other measures aimed at reducing the airport’s carbon footprint and long-term operating costs.
-Construction is scheduled to continue through fall 2026 with minimal disruption to passengers.

 Nashville International Airport Advances $40 Million Terminal Entrance Renovation